engineerbaz/AWS-Cloud-Knowledge/02 AWS_Services_Intro_1.md

 - LS is fixed-configuration and no communication in between to LSs

 ## ECR - Elastic Container Registry
-Store and manage Docker Images for containers Containers are
+- Store and manage Docker Images for containers

 ## ECS - Elastic Container Service
-Service where images run to make containers like Docker
+- Service where images run to make containers like Docker

 ## EKS Elastic Kubernetes Service
-For orchestration of containers like Kubernetes
+- For orchestration of containers like Kubernetes

 ## Lambda
-Serverless architecture
+- Serverless architecture
-Can run any code without provisioning /managing server Pay only for compute when it is scheduled ( no need to run  server every day)
+- Can run any code without provisioning /managing server
+- Pay only for compute when it is scheduled ( no need to run  server every day)

 ## Batch
-Enables to run hundreds of computing jobs on AWS
+- Enables to run hundreds of computing jobs on AWS

 ## Elastic BeanStalk
-Deploying web application (build pack ) on Ruby/Java/PHP/NodeJS// to AWS, it will deploy using Apache/Nginx/IIS Free service
+- Deploying web application (build pack ) on Ruby/Java/PHP/NodeJS// to AWS, it will deploy using Apache/Nginx/IIS
+- Free service

 ------

 # STORAGE

 ## S3 - Simple Storage
-- Like Google Drive/One Drive
-- S3 in AWS
+- Like Google Drive/One Drive, S3 in AWS
 - Google cloud Storage In Google , Block in Azure , OSS in Alibaba
 - Virtually unlimited.
 - Max.
 PUT size is 5GB